- Final Rule: Determination to List (75 FR 65239, 10/22/2010)

 Nearly all spotted seals reach sexual maturity by the time they are 5 years of age.
 Spotted seal pups are born anytime from January through April, depending on their location.
 The pupping and nursing season occurs earliest (January through early March) in the Yellow Sea and latest (late March through May) in the Sea of Okhotsk and Bering Sea, with a peak of pup births in the Bering Sea in early to mid-April.
 Females mate shortly after their pups are weaned.
 Males are thought to be annually monogamous, and spotted seals form "family" groups consisting of a female, male, and a pup during breeding season.
 Gestation lasts for just over 10 months.
 Their maximum lifespan is 30 to 35 years.

-Pups are white and weigh 15 to 26 pounds at birth.
+Pups are born with a white natal coat (lanugo) which is shed around the time of weaning, and weigh 15 to 26 pounds at birth.
 They are nursed for 3 to 6 weeks, during which time they more than triple in weight.
 Pups born on the sea ice rarely enter the water until they are weaned and molted.
 During the first few weeks after weaning, pups remain at least partially dependent on ice while they become proficient at diving and foraging for themselves.

 Additional Factors of Potential Concern

-Alaska Natives have a long history of self-regulation to ensure a sustainable take of marine mammals for food and handicrafts.
+Alaska Natives have a long history of subsistence use of marine mammals for food and handicrafts.

 The Ice Seal Committee adopted an Ice Seal Management Plan (PDF, 8 pages) in January 2012 that outlines the members' management principles and goals.